Last Updated on 14th February 2025

 A compromise between investing and saving is to look at a high-yield account.

-This option is one of many, and the most suitable account depends on how quickly you need access to your money and when you anticipate drawing on your savings.
-For example, a notice account means that you commit to depositing your savings for a minimum period or give a notice period before making a withdrawal.
-Current interest rates are around 1.08% – 1.1% on the highest interest products.
+This option is one of many, and the most suitable account and savings structure will depend on how quickly you might need access to your money and when you anticipate drawing on your savings.

 Fixed-rate bonds work similarly, but equally, mean you won’t have speedy access to your cash.
-Fixed-rate products offer interest from approximately 1.34% – 1.36%.
+Fixed-rate products offer interest from approximately 3.9% to 4.8% at the time of writing.

 Overseas Savings Options for Expats

-Expat investment options are broad, so you could decide to retain your savings in a conventional savings account, either in the UK or overseas.
+There are, of course, expat investment options abroad, so you could decide to retain your savings in a traditional savings account, either in the UK or by transferring your savings overseas.
 Other options include investing or transferring funds to a higher-return savings account.

-ISAs aren’t normally a great option for most expatriates.
+It is worth highlighting, though, that ISAs aren’t a great option for most expatriates.
 While they offer security and tax efficiencies for UK residents, you cannot pay into an ISA or open a new one if you are a resident elsewhere.

-The other options that may be worth considering include:
+The other options that you might wish to consider include:

-• ROPS and SIPPs: these pension transfers are complex, but in short, they mean transferring your pension to a tax-efficient scheme with reduced limitations, higher lump-sum withdrawal access and a greater degree of investment freedom.
+- ROPS and SIPPs: Pension transfers are complex, but in short, they involve transferring your pension to a tax-efficient scheme with reduced limitations, higher lump-sum withdrawal access and a greater degree of investment freedom.
+Recently extended tax burdens on overseas pension transfers will be a decision-making factor if you decide to proceed.

-• Property: property investment is common in an expat retirement portfolio.
-It could include your primary home as well as rental properties that provide a regular income, in addition to an appreciating asset.
+- Property: Real estate investment is a common feature in expat retirement portfolios.
+That could include your primary home as well as rental properties that provide a regular passive income, in addition to appreciating assets held solely for their market value.

-Of course, the returns available on these investments, while usually far higher than savings interest, will depend on where you live, how much you invest, and the level of risk associated with the specific product.
+Of course, the returns available on these investments, while usually higher than those achievable through savings interest, will depend on where you live, how much you invest, and the level of risk associated with each specific product.

-The takeaway, though, is that there are multiple ways to invest your savings safely, to boost your wealth without the potential to lose out if inflation continues to rise.
+The takeaway, though, is that there are multiple ways to invest your savings safely to boost your wealth without the potential to lose out if inflation resumes or becomes a factor in the future.

 Please visit the Chase Buchanan SIPPs vs ROPS Guide for more information about the aforementioned pension schemes.